kionell/osu-parsers/README.md

 ## Score & replay decoding

-Score decoder is used to decode .osr files and convert them to the [Score](https://kionell.github.io/osu-classes/classes/Score.html) objects.
+Score decoder is used to decode `.osr` files and convert them to the [Score](https://kionell.github.io/osu-classes/classes/Score.html) objects.
 Score object contains score information and replay data of plain [Replay](https://kionell.github.io/osu-classes/classes/Replay.html) type.
-Note that plain [Replay](https://kionell.github.io/osu-classes/classes/Replay.html) type doesn't have any data for non-stardard replays and must be converted using one of the supported rulesets. (read about rulesets below)
+Note that all `.osr` files contain raw legacy frame data that was initially intended for osu!standard only.
+To get correct data, replay objects should be converted using one of the supported [rulesets](https://github.com/kionell/osu-parsers#rulesets).
 This decoder is based on external LZMA library and works asynchronously.

 There are 2 ways to read data through this decoder: